-Corinth National Cemetery is located in Alcorn County, within the city limits of Corinth, Miss.
-In 1854, the citizens of Tishomingo County, Miss., invited both the Mobile & Ohio and the Memphis & Charleston rail companies to build track through their jurisdiction.
+Corinth National Cemetery is located in Alcorn County, within the city limits of Corinth, MS. In 1854, the citizens of Tishomingo County, MS, invited both the Mobile & Ohio and the Memphis & Charleston rail companies to build track through their jurisdiction.
 The companies quickly accepted the offer and within a year the surveys were complete.
 The proposed routes for the new lines crossed at a right angle on a section of property owned by William Lasley.
 Lasley sold the land and a town quickly grew up around the pending railroad intersection.
 Originally, the town was pragmatically called Cross City, but the local newspaper editor decided it did not fit the growing community.
 The name was changed to Corinth with the stipulation that the citizens could change it back in a year should they not like it.
 The name stuck.

 Corinth flourished throughout the remainder of the1850s until the election of Abraham Lincoln, Mississippi's secession and the beginning of the Civil War.
 Many Tishomingo County men served in the Confederacy and as early as 1861 Corinth served as an assembly point for Confederate soldiers traveling by rail to various points in Florida, Alabama, Kentucky and Virginia.
 In spring 1862, Corinth became the focal point in the Civil War's Western Theatre, as both northern and southern leaders recognized the necessity of holding the city because of its valuable rail crossings.
 Corinth was also in proximity to ports on the Tennessee River, including Hamburg, Eastport and Pittsburg Landing.
 Whoever controlled Corinth held an important logistical key to the entire lower Mississippi Valley.